10 Common FAFSA Mistakes To Avoid

-We know there are many parents out there who fill out the FAFSA form for their children, but remember, it is the student’s application.
+We know many parents will fill out the FAFSA form for their children, but remember, it is the student’s application.
 When the FAFSA form says “you” or “your,” it’s referring to the student, so make sure to enter your (the student’s) information.
 If the form is asking for your parent’s information, it will specify that in the question.

-After you create an FSA ID, your information (name, Social Security number (SSN), date of birth) is sent to the Social Security Administration to be verified.
-If you then enter a different name, SSN, and/or date of birth on the FAFSA form, you’ll receive an error message.
-This is often the result of a typo or mixing up student information and parent information.
-To avoid delays, triple-check that you have entered your information correctly.
-If you encounter an error about information not matching, here’s how you can resolve it.
+After you create an FSA ID, the Social Security Administration receives and verifies your information (name, SSN, date of birth).
+If you enter a different name, SSN, and/or date of birth on the FAFSA form, you’ll receive an error message.
+This is often the result of either a typo or mixing up student information and parent information.
+Avoid delays by triple-checking the information you entered.
+Learn how to resolve this error if your information isn’t matching.

-The FAFSA form is asking for your assessed income tax liability, not the amount of income tax withheld and not your AGI.
+The FAFSA form is asking for your assessed income tax liability, not the amount of income tax withheld and not your adjusted gross income.
 We know this can be complicated.
-To avoid this common error, either transfer your tax information to the FAFSA form using the IRS DRT, or click here to find out which tax line number you should refer to when answering this question.
-(Note: It depends on which IRS form you filed.)
+To avoid this common error, we recommend you transfer your tax information to the FAFSA form using the IRS DRT.
+Or you can find which tax line number you should use to find the amount of your income tax.
+(Note: It will depend on which IRS form you filed.)

 Not Reporting Required Information

 It doesn’t hurt your application to add more schools.
-In fact, you don’t even have to remove schools you later decide not to apply to.
+In fact, you don’t even have to remove schools in which you decide not to apply.
 If you don’t end up applying or getting accepted to a school, the school can just disregard your FAFSA form.
-But you can remove schools at any time to make room for new schools.
+However, you can remove schools at any time to make room for new schools.

-NOTE: If you’re a resident of certain states, the order in which you list the schools on your FAFSA form might matter.
-Find out whether your state has a requirement for the order in which you list schools on your FAFSA form.
+Note: If you’re a resident of certain states, the order in which you list the schools on your FAFSA form might matter.
+Find out whether your state has a requirement for the order you list schools on your FAFSA form.

 Not Signing the FAFSA® Form

-So many students answer every single question that is asked but fail to actually sign the FAFSA® form with their FSA ID and submit it.
-This happens for many reasons—maybe you forgot your FSA ID, or your parent isn’t with you to sign with the parent FSA ID—so your application is left incomplete.
+So many students answer every single question asked but fail to sign the FAFSA® form with their FSA ID and submit the form.
+This happens for many reasons—maybe you forgot your FSA ID or your parent isn’t with you to sign with the parent FSA ID, so your application is left incomplete.

 Don’t let this happen to you.

-- If you don’t know your FSA ID, select “Forgot username” and/or “Forgot password.”
+- If you don’t know your FSA ID, select “Forgot My Username” and/or “Forgot My Password.”

-- If you don’t have an FSA ID, create one.
+- If you don’t have an FSA ID, create your FSA ID now.

-If you’re not able to sign with your FSA ID, there’s an option to mail a signature page.
-If you would like confirmation that your FAFSA form has been submitted, you can check your status immediately after you submit your FAFSA form online.
+If you’re not able to sign with your FSA ID, take advantage of the option to mail a signature page.
+If you would like confirmation of your FAFSA form submission, you can check your status immediately after you submit your FAFSA form online.